Branded (Dad's Army)

+Synopsis

+Private Godfrey reveals that he refused to fight during the First World War, thus putting a strain on his friendship with the men.

 Plot

 Following a standard exercise on the stealthy approach to an enemy soldier, Captain Mainwaring calls Sergeant Wilson into his office.
-He has received an alarming letter from Private Godfrey, informing the captain of Godfrey's intent to resign from the unit at the earliest possible convenience.
+He has received an alarming letter from Godfrey, informing the captain of Godfrey's intent to resign from the unit at the earliest possible convenience.
 Given Godfrey's vital role in the platoon (as the soldier who makes the tea), Mainwaring is unwilling to let Godfrey go, and demands an explanation.
 Godfrey thus tells him that his decision emerges from a recent incident in which he found a mouse in his kitchen, but found himself unwilling and incapable of killing it, and says if he cannot kill a mouse, "how can he be expected to kill a German?"
 During the telling of the story, Godfrey reveals that in the previous war, he was a conscientious objector who refused to fight.

 Mainwaring, appalled and disgusted, orders Godfrey to get out of his sight; whilst Wilson is tolerant and understanding of Godfrey's need to follow his conscience, Mainwaring is sickened at the thought of a man not wanting to fight and, assuming Godfrey to be a coward, determines to shame and humiliate him in front of the troops.
 With characteristic pompousness, he convenes a parade of the remainder of the platoon to inform them of Godfrey's apparent cowardice, but his thunder is stolen by the unimpressed ARP Warden Hodges, who wants to discuss an upcoming ARP/Home Guard drill.

 Once the platoon learns of Godfrey's past, opinion is divided.
-Many, including Jones, are undecided about their response to Godfrey's decision, and some, including Pike and Walker, do not especially care.
+Many, including Corporal Jones, are undecided about their response to Godfrey's decision, and some, including Pike and Walker, do not especially care.
 However, Frazer is characteristically vocal in his condemnation of Godfrey's "cowardice", and has no hesitation in expressing his disgust to Godfrey's face.
 This is shown when they are out on patrol and Godfrey turns up with some cakes for everyone, they all turn them down (apart from Pike, who happily accepts one but Frazer knocks it out of his hands) and leave him behind.
 It is decided that Godfrey will remain in the unit until a replacement can be found.